kyrote/APCSA-Shapes/README.md

 ```

 ### Rectangle
-You can create an rectangle object by calling:
+You can create a rectangle object by calling:
 ```
 Rectangle r = new Rectangle(double len, double wid); // (1, 1) is default
 ```